Van Morrison: Family and relationships

 Morrison lived in Belfast from birth until 1964, when he moved to London with the rock group Them.
 Three years later, he moved to New York after signing with Bang Records.
 Facing deportation due to visa problems, he managed to stay in the US when his American girlfriend Janet (Planet) Rigsbee, who had a son named Peter from a previous relationship, agreed to marry him.
 Once married, Morrison and his wife moved to Cambridge, Massachusetts, where he found work performing in local clubs.
 The couple had one daughter in 1970, Shana Morrison, who has become a singer-songwriter.
 Morrison and his family moved around America, living in Boston; Woodstock, New York; and a hilltop home in Fairfax, California.
 His wife appeared on the cover of the album Tupelo Honey.
 They divorced in 1973.

 Morrison moved back to the UK in the late 1970s, first settling in London's Notting Hill Gate area.
 Later, he moved to Bath, where he purchased the Wool Hall studio in January 1994.
 He also has a home in the Irish seaside village of Dalkey near Dublin, where legal actions were taken against Morrison by two neighbours who objected to Morrison attempting to widen his driveway.
 The case was taken to court in 2001, with the initial rulings going against Morrison.
 Morrison pursued the matter all the way to the Irish Supreme Court, but his appeal was denied.
 A separate case in 2010, in which Morrison's then-wife Michelle took legal action against a different neighbour, who was building a balcony that she felt would overlook the Morrison home and intrude on their privacy, was withdrawn in 2015.

 Morrison met Irish socialite Michelle Rocca in the summer of 1992, and they often featured in the Dublin gossip columns, an unusual event for the reclusive Morrison.
 Rocca also appeared on one of his album covers, Days Like This.
 The couple married and have two children; a daughter was born in February 2006 and a son in August 2007.
 According to a statement posted on his website, they were divorced in March 2018.

-In December 2009, Morrison's tour manager Gigi Lee gave birth to a son, who she asserted was Morrison's and named after him.
-Lee announced the birth of the child on Morrison's official website, but Morrison denied paternity.
-Lee's son died in January 2011 from complications of diabetes, and Lee died soon after from throat cancer in October 2011.
+In December 2009, Morrison's tour manager Gigi Lee gave birth to a son, who she asserted was Morrison's and named him George Ivan Morrison III.
+Lee announced the birth of George on Morrison's official website, but Morrison denied paternity.
+George III died from complications of diabetes in January 2011 at 13 months old, and Lee died soon after from throat cancer in October of that year.

 Morrison's father died in 1988, and his mother, Violet, died in 2016.